lruslan/ansible-eos/docs/quickstart.rst

 Since eAPI is not enabled by default, it must be initially enabled before the EOS modules can be used.

-..
-Note:: The EOS role provides a module for enabling and configuring command
-          API using a task; however, the local user still needs to be created

 The steps below provide the basic steps to enable eAPI.
 For more advanced configurations, please consult the EOS User Guide.